GlastonburyC/OpenStack/README.md

 # OpenStack
 Setting up a bastion node instance with elasticluster and SLURM queue.
+This is quite an involved process and something you cannot follow blindly.
+Please at least read how OpenStack works and what elasticluster/slurm does.
+Familarise yourself with public/private key generation and what a virtual machine is.

 The current setup is to access emedlab using a VPN connection: